overwolf/overwolf.github.io/docs/api/overwolf-settings-language.md

 sidebar_label: overwolf.settings.language
 ---

-Use the `overwolf.settings.language` API to view and modify the Overwolf hotkeys language properties.
+Use this API to view and modify the Overwolf hotkeys language properties.

 ## Methods Reference